ali-albdaer/TelegramDiscordClone/README.md

-# TD-Media-Clone
+# TelegramDiscordClone

-TD-Media-Clone is a Python project that utilizes discord.py and telethon libraries to clone messages, including media, from a Telegram group to a specified Discord channel.
+TelegramDiscordClone is a Python project that utilizes discord.py and telethon libraries to clone messages, including media, from a Telegram group to a specified Discord channel.
 It achieves this by logging into a Telegram user account, temporarily downloading the messages in chronological order, and then sending them to Discord using a webhook.

 ## Installation

-1. Clone the repository: `git clone https://github.com/ali-albdaer/TelegramDiscordMediaClone.git`
+1. Clone the repository: `git clone https://github.com/ali-albdaer/TelegramDiscordClone.git`
 2. Install the required dependencies: `pip install -r requirements.txt`

 ## Configuration